How To Homeschool

 Homeschooling 101 Alberta May 2020

-Children of the baby, toddler and preschool age love to play.
+Children of the baby, toddler and preschool age love to play and learn best through play, experimentation and discovery.
 Best practices dictate that learning comes through free-play-based activities that are child-led.
 Follow your child's lead and play with them!
 Read to them, talk to them and sing to them to develop their language skills.
 In order to enhance language development, screens should be limited to zero use under age 2, and 1 hour per day of mutual watching for ages 3-5 years.
 Toddlers and preschoolers need 3 hours of active play per day.

 These are the grades that the main focus is learning-to-read.
 Cuddle up on the sofa and read to your children from an assortment of picture books, comics, graphic novels, and storybooks.
 If your child is reading, let them read to you.
 Ask them to write grocery lists, memos, letters to relatives and other informal items of writing.

 Literacy and numeracy is most important in these grades.
 Science, history and social studies is nice to have, but not needs to have.
 In school children have to spend 6 hours a day for caregiver employment support, so their day is filled with science and social studies topics to fill their time with activity, but at home, children can learn through their interests.
 They are much more engaged in learning if they are interested in the topics.

 Math at these levels is very elementary and most caregivers can teach addition, subtraction, and some multiplication.
 Children learn math best through experiential learning activities such as baking, board games, puzzles, and internet games.